The Troubles in Ulster (1920–1922): IRA Northern Offensive and sectarian violence

-In early June, there were increasing attacks on the USC in south County Armagh.
+The RIC was disbanded and a new police force (the Royal Ulster Constabulary) was formed on 1 June 1922.
+The IRA was able to continue its offensive in early June 1922 there were increasing attacks on the USC in south County Armagh.
 In reprisal, on 13 June 1922, the Specials took two Catholic men from their homes in the area and killed them, dumping their bodies on the roadside at Lislea.
 On 17 June, IRA volunteers under Frank Aiken retaliated for the killings and for the sexual assault of a Catholic woman.
-A unit of fifty IRA volunteers ambushed a USC patrol at Drumintee, killing two.
-Meanwhile, in one of the most notorious incidents of the period, another IRA unit attacked nine Protestant homes at Altnaveigh, County Armagh shooting dead six Protestant civilians.
+A unit of fifty IRA volunteers ambushed a USC patrol at Drumintee, County Armagh killing two.
+Aiken later claimed that at least 60 Specials were killed by his 4th Northern Division in the period from Christmas to June 1922.
+Meanwhile, in one of the most notorious incidents of the period, on 17 June 1922 one of Aikens units carried out a retaliatory attack on nine Protestant homes at Altnaveigh, County Armagh shooting dead six Protestant civilians.

-One of the last mass killings of the periods occurred in the predominantly-Catholic village of Cushendall, Country Antrim.
-On the night of 23 June 1922, a party of A-Specials, accompanied by British soldiers, arrived in the village to enforce the nightly curfew.
-The A-Specials opened fire on a crowd of onlookers, killing three Catholic men: James McAllister, John Gore and John Hill.
+One of the best documented killings of this period occurred in the predominantly Catholic village of Cushendall, Country Antrim.
+On the night of 23 June 1922 (the day after the assassination of Sir Henry Wilson in London), a party of A-Specials, accompanied by British soldiers, arrived in the village to enforce the nightly curfew.
+The A-Specials opened fire on a crowd of onlookers and dragged three Catholic men: James McAllister, John Gore and John Hill into an alley and executed them.
 After the killings, the A-Specials claimed they were attacked by the IRA and returned fire, but a British government inquiry, which was declassified almost a century later, concluded that the constabulary's version of events was false.